-Beef stew is practically a complete meat-and-potatoes meal in itself, no need to fuss with side dishes.
+Beef stew is practically a complete meat-and-potatoes meal in itself, no need to fuss with much else.

-To serve a quick beef stew dinner, no need to pre-thaw.
+To freeze beef stew place in a freezer bag or container.
+To reheat, no need to pre-thaw.
 Just empty the frozen block into a pot on low heat, and you’ll have dinner on the table again in no time!